ern0/gioco-a-intervalli/doc/lessons.md

 what options are available.
 You don't have to guess
-which icon the menu is hidden behind, where to tap to do certain thing, how to go back, just look at what the last line on the display says.
+which icon the menu is hidden behind, where to tap to do certain thing
+(icons are evil, flat UI rules! my ass.), how to go back, just look at what the last line on the display says.